B. 1688 AIM* 4K Platform

 Stryker’s 1688 AIM 4K Platform is the first system with fluorescence imaging designed into the 4K platform.
 Everything is managed by the Connected OR Hub, giving you seamless connectivity to images, data, and specialists you need.
 Now your surgical teams can see in greater detail than ever with superior image clarity, more accurate color reproduction, and enhanced light quality.
 And with 4K Fluorescence, we’ve taken visualization beyond the limits of any previous technology.

-The Berchtold LED F generation surgical light combines innovative features, inspired by the best technology, to provide superior light quality for your surgical team.
-And with so many options to customize, configure and control your light, you can now enhance the OR experience like never before.
+The SLX628 Surgical Light combines innovative features, inspired by the best technology, to provide superior light quality for your surgical team.
+And with so many options to customize, control your light and upgrade in the future, you can now enhance the OR experience like never before.

 Universal Display Mount